 Not all car insurance carriers provide SR22 coverage and, in fact, many do not.
-If your company cancels you… and you are therefore required to seek an SR22 elsewhere… you will likely pay a high premium, as auto insurance companies will now look at you as a “high risk” driver.
+If your company cancels you – and you are therefore required to seek an SR22 elsewhere – you will likely pay a high premium since auto insurance companies will now look at you as a “high-risk” driver.

 California law mandates that all drivers must carry auto insurance.9 As a result, it offers a program that matches you with a company that will insure you if you are unable to obtain an SR22 on your own.
 You can learn more about the California Automobile Assigned Risk Plan (CAARP) by visiting http://aipso.com/ca/ or by calling 1-800-622-0954.

-Fortunately, a DUI isn’t the only factor that car insurance companies consider before they make decisions about whether to raise your rates.
-Most companies will also look at your driving history, your age and driving experience, your marital status, and where you live.
+Fortunately, a DUI is not the only factor that car insurance companies consider before they make decisions about whether to raise your rates.
+Most companies will also look at

 For more information on how a California DUI will affect your auto insurance, see our related article on Top 8 Frequently Asked Questions about California DUIs and Car Insurance.

-Like all other auto insurance policies, the costs associated with a California SR22 vary by insurance company.
-Typically, you can expect to spend anywhere from $300 to $800 for the policy, depending on your personal factors (such as your driving history, age, etc.) that were mentioned above and on the specific insurance company.
+Like all other auto insurance policies, the costs associated with a California SR22 vary by the insurance company.
+Typically, you can expect to spend about $350 a month for the policy, depending on your personal factors (such as your driving history, age, etc.) that were mentioned above and on the specific insurance company.

-On top of that cost, you will also lose your good driver discount (assuming you had one), as California law prohibits DUI offenders from obtaining / retaining a good driver discount for ten years following the date of your DUI violation.
+On top of that cost, you will also lose your good driver discount (assuming you had one) since California law prohibits DUI offenders from obtaining / retaining a good driver discount for ten years following the date of your DUI violation.

-As an SR22 client, you will pay a higher premium for the minimum liability coverage required by California law because you have been labeled a “high risk” driver.
+As an SR22 client, you will pay a higher premium for the minimum liability insurance coverage required by California law because you have been labeled a “high-risk” driver.